bp/ResSimpy/docs/CONTRIBUTING.rst

    **Note: due to a requirement of one of the dependencies, you will need to use a 64-bit installation of Python when working with ResSimpy.**
    The RESQPY project uses `Poetry <https://python-poetry.org/>`_ for dependency management and environment setup.
 Please `install Poetry <https://python-poetry.org/docs/master/#installing-with-pip>`_ first if you have not already done so.
    With Poetry installed, please then install the `Poetry Dynamic Versioning Plugin <https://github.com/mtkennerly/poetry-dynamic-versioning>`_.
+   **Note: some Windows PCs run into issues related to the default Maximum path limit.
+If you receive errors when creating a Poetry virtual environment, please try `enabling long paths <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry>`_.

    Once both those packages are installed, the environment can then be setup automatically with all dependencies installed using the following command in the base directory (the directory with the pyproject.toml file):